 Because in reverse mortgages, borrowers don’t have to make regular mortgage payments, foreclosure is extremely rare in this loan.

-So you don’t have to worry about it.
-In this loan, foreclosures only occur in specific situations, such as when borrowers fail to maintain their home’s condition or have neglected the insurance and property tax responsibilities.
+In this loan, foreclosures only occur in specific situations. this includes such as when borrowers fail to maintain their home’s condition or have neglected the insurance or even property tax responsibilities.

 Now let us understand how reverse mortgage foreclosures are handled: